 - While bullying between children is not a separate category of abuse and neglect, it is a very serious issue that can cause considerable anxiety and distress.
-At its most serious level, bullying can have a disastrous effect on a child's wellbeing and in very rare cases has been a feature in the suicide of some young people. - All incidences of bullying, including cyber-bullying and prejudice-based bullying should be reported and will be managed through our Tackling-Bullying procedures (see separate policy).
-A copy of the procedures is available for parents and the subject of bullying is addressed at regular intervals in PSHE and RSHE education. - All staff should be aware that safeguarding issues can manifest themselves via peer on peer abuse.
-Peer on peer abuse is not something that should be tolerated as "part of growing up" or considered "banter between children".
-Bullying is a form of peer on peer abuse. - Examples of behaviour by a pupil which may raise safeguarding concerns may include: - \circ violence, including gender-based violence; - threatening or intimidating behaviour;

-- o blackmail; - misconduct of a sexual nature, including indecent exposure or touching or serious sexual assaults; - o sharing nudes and semi nudes' images or in videos (sexting) - o encouraging others to engage in inappropriate sexual behaviour; - any form of inappropriate behaviour by an older pupil towards a younger or more vulnerable pupil; bullying, including cyberbullying. - If there is reasonable cause to suspect that in the case of peer to peer abuse, a child is suffering, or likely to suffer, significant harm then the matter should be referred to the DSL (see If You Are Concerned About Pupil's Welfare below, Appendix 6) and the matter referred to local agencies. - It is an expectation that in the event of disclosures about pupil-on-pupil abuse that all children involved, whether perpetrator or victim, are treated as being 'at risk'.
+At its most serious level, bullying can have a disastrous effect on a child's wellbeing and in very rare cases has been a feature in the suicide of some young people. - All incidences of bullying, including cyber-bullying and prejudice-based and discriminatory bullying should be reported to the DSL and will be managed through our Tackling-Bullying procedures (see separate policy).
+A copy of the procedures is available for parents and the subject of bullying is addressed at regular intervals in PSHE and RSHE education. - All staff should be aware that safeguarding issues can manifest themselves via child on child abuse.
+Child on child abuse is not something that should be tolerated as "part of growing up" or considered "banter between children".
+Bullying is a form of child on child abuse. - Examples of behaviour by a pupil which may raise safeguarding concerns may include: - violence, including gender-based violence; - threatening or intimidating behaviour; - o blackmail; - misconduct of a sexual nature, including indecent exposure or touching or serious sexual assaults; - o sharing nudes and semi nudes' images or in videos (sexting) - encouraging others to engage in inappropriate sexual behaviour without consent such as forcing someone to strip, touch themselves sexually or to engage in sexual activity with a third party. - any form of inappropriate behaviour by an older pupil towards a younger or more vulnerable pupil; bullying, including cyberbullying. - If there is reasonable cause to suspect that in the case of child on child abuse, a child is suffering, or likely to suffer, significant harm then the matter should be referred to the DSL (see If You Are Concerned About Pupil's Welfare below, Appendix 6) and the matter referred to local agencies. - It is an expectation that in the event of disclosures about pupil-on-pupil abuse that all children involved, whether perpetrator or victim, are treated as being 'at risk'.